CharlesHahn/GMX_Simple_Analysis_Tool/docs/DIT.md

                 specify the precision of Z ticklabels
         --legend_location (optional)
-                specify the location of legend, inside or outside --colorbar_location (optional)
+                specify the location of legend, inside or outside --legend_ncol (optional)
+                specify the number of columns of legends --colorbar_location (optional)
-                specify the location of colorbar, available for matplotlib: left, top, bottom, right
+                specify the location of colorbar, available for matplotlib: left, top, bottom, right --x_numticks (optional)
+                specify the number of X ticklabels
+        --y_numticks (optional)
+                specify the number of Y ticklabels
+        --z_numticks (optional)
+                specify the number of Z ticklabels

     :Usage:
         dit xpm_show -f FEL.xpm